nmpowell/carbon-intensity-forecast-tracking/README.md

 ## Data

 You can plot something similar using the datasets here: https://data.nationalgrideso.com/data-groups/carbon-intensity1: go to "Regional Carbon Intensity Forecast" (or "National"); click "Explore", choose "Chart", deselect "datetime" and add the regions.
 The "National" dataset includes the "actual" CI, so you can plot forecast alongside "actual".
+This is also shown here: https://carbonintensity.org.uk/#graphs

 But a forecast is published every 30 minutes for 48 hours ahead.
 How accurate are those numbers?
 How much do they change?